I Want To...

 A: The Johns Hopkins Home Care Group Community Pharmacy Residency program is a 12-month curriculum that provides residents with extensive training opportunities.
 Two applicants will be accepted into our 2016-2017 community pharmacy residency program.
 The PGY1/2 Community-based Pharmacy Administration and Leadership (CPAL) Residency program is a 24-month curriculum that includes a M.B.A. or M.S. degree.
 The foundation of the combined degree program is built upon the first year Community Pharmacy Residency.
 One applicant will be accepted into our 2016-2017 Combined PGY1 Community and PGY2 Health System Pharmacy Administration program.

 Q: What clinical services do you offer?

 A: We offer clinical services in HIV/AIDS, hepatitis C, geriatrics, medication therapy management, and immunizations.
-Areas of specialized services offered by Johns Hopkins Outpatient Pharmacy include solid organ transplant, infectious disease, geriatrics, oncology, psychiatry, and specialty compounding.
+Areas of specialized services offered by Johns Hopkins Outpatient Pharmacy include solid organ transplant, infectious disease, geriatrics, oncology, specialty pharmacy, and compounding.

 Q: How are residents evaluated?

 A: Residents receive a list of goals and objectives at the beginning of each rotation.
 At the end of the concentrated rotations, they meet with their preceptor to review their performance.
 For longitudinal rotations, residents review their performance with their preceptor quarterly.
 A report assessing residents is prepared based on ASHP’s Residency Learning System (RLS).
 On a quarterly basis, the director of the residency program provides residents with an evaluation of their progress based on preceptors’ comments.

 Q: Is a project required?